 Wigan Warriors Rugby League Football Club is one of the most famous and successful sports club’s in the world.
 The club has grown from humble beginnings into one of the giants of British sport.

-The town’s first rugby club was Wigan F.C. founded in 1872 by a group of members of the town’s Cricket Club.
-Wigan FC played on Folly Field, near Upper Dicconson Street.
-Until financial problems and an inability to recruit quality players led to a merger with Up Holland F.C. and the creation of a new club Wigan and District F.C.
-The new club played its home games at the then Wigan Cricket Club, in Prescott Street.
-Eighteen months later however and this initial foray into the world of rugby was over and the club disbanded.
+The town’s first rugby Club was Wigan F.C. founded in 1872 by a group of members of the town’s Cricket Club.
+Wigan F.C. played on Folly Field, near Upper Dicconson Street.
+Financial problems and an inability to recruit quality players led to a merger with Up Holland F.C. and the creation of a new Club, Wigan and District F.C.
+The new Club played its home games at the then Wigan Cricket Club, in Prescott Street.
+Eighteen months later, however, this initial foray into the world of rugby was over and the Club disbanded.

-In 1879 a new club Wigan Wasps was formed following a meeting in the Dicconson Arms.
-This new rugby club evolved into the current Wigan Warriors Rugby League Club we now know today.
+In 1879, a new Club called Wigan Wasps was formed following a meeting in the Dicconson Arms.
+This new rugby Club evolved into the current Wigan Warriors Rugby League Club we now know today.

 The tenure at Central Park lasted until 1999 when the curtain fell on the famous old stadium after a pulsating final clash between Wigan and arch rivals St Helens.

-In between those years, the Cherry and Whites brought plenty of silverware back to Central Park, including 1 Grand Final Trophy, 17 League Championships, the Challenge Cup on many occasions including a record beating eight consecutive times between 1988 and 1995, 20 Lancashire Cups and a plethora of other titles including 3 World Championship wins.
+In between those years, the Cherry and Whites brought plenty of silverware back to Central Park, including one Super League Grand Final Trophy, 17 League Championships, the Challenge Cup on many occasions; including a record-beating eight consecutive times between 1988 and 1995, 20 Lancashire Cups and a plethora of other titles including three World Championship wins.